mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

   }""")
 {% endhighlight %}

 The full structure of this dataset becomes apparent.
+We have two collections of arrays, all shaped `(1643, 60)`; the collection in `Data Fields` holds what appear to be weather measurements while the collection in `Geolocation Fields` holds coordinate information.

-Moreover we can quickly navigate this structure to obtain relevant information.
+Moreover we can quickly navigate this structure to compute relevant information.

 {% highlight Python %}
 >>> d.HDFEOS.SWATHS.ColumnAmountAerosol.Geolocation_Fields.Latitude